IljaSir/IJON-fuzzing-examples/README.md

 This repository contains a minimal, self-contained Proof of Concept (PoC) demonstrating the power of the **IJON annotation framework** in [AFL++](https://github.com/AFLplusplus/AFLplusplus).

+**Acknowledgments:** This project is a small example of using IJON, *[IJON: Exploring Deep State Spaces via Fuzzing](https://ieeexplore.ieee.org/document/9152719/)* (Aschermann et al., IEEE S&P 2020).
+You can find the original source code, extended documentation, and further examples at the official [RUB-SysSec/ijon GitHub repository](https://github.com/RUB-SysSec/ijon).

 It illustrates a classic fuzzing roadblock—**state space traversal without code branching**—and shows how `IJON_SET` can solve a strict 30+ step sequence in seconds, whereas standard AFL++ would take millions of years to guess it blindly.

 ## The Problem: State Collapse